- Insulation and wall thickness

 With the coming of higher insulation levels it is no longer a matter of bunging in a couple of inches of rock wool here and there.
 PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. standards rely on something like 300mm. of insulation around the outside of everything without ANY gaps.
 This affect the superstructure enormously.
 For instance where a balcony meets a wall or where an unheated garage roof meets a heated house wall there must be no thermal bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
 Also known as a cold bridge. see more on thermal bridging which could lead to heat escaping at that point.

-Fabric First (archived version) by the Energy Savings Trust is one of the most useful studies on energy saving for new homes (although it is slightly out of date and presently being updated regarding SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP and the current Building Regulations).
+Fabric First (archived version) by the Energy Savings Trust is one of the most useful studies on energy saving for new homes (although it is slightly out of date and presently being updated regarding SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. and the current Building Regulations).
 The catch phrase about insulation used by Passivhaus designers is – draw the insulation around the house “without taking your pen off the paper”.
 Meaning that the insulation is continuous with no gaps and no thermal bridges.
 This is leading to innovative detailing, especially around foundations.
 With existing buildings it can get very challenging.
 See, for instance the thermal breaks introduced into existing internal masonry walls at the Under the Sun Passivhaus retrofit in Birmingham.

 The Building Regulations cover the lowest legal limits for insulation and the minimum standard for air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard in Approved Document L1A for new dwellings and L1B for existing ones.